Introduction

 Filter Based on URL Sequences

 This is a very powerful feature.
-Using the following configuration allows you to prevent a given character sequence from ever being served by IIS 7.0:
+Using the following code, you can prevent a given character sequence from ever being served by IIS:

 <configuration>